nvanlaerebeke/mitto/src/Readme.md

 - Fix rabbitmq + write tests for it

 - Add logging
 - Add bandwidth limiting & monitoring to WebSocketSharp
+- Make max frame size configurable, default 1kb, should be able to grow to 500kb
 - add timetstamps to requests & responses

 After v1: